 - Check all college portals for decision notifications. - You should receive acceptance letters and emails by April 1.
 If you've not yet done so, visit your final college before accepting by May 1.
-As soon as you decide, input your choice into Naviance Student. - Update awarded scholarships in Naviance Student. - Contact the colleges if you have any questions about the financial aid packages they've offered you.
-Make sure you understand all terms and conditions. - Make a final decision, accept the aid package, and submit a deposit to the college you select by May 1.
+(As soon as you decide, input your choice into Naviance Student). - Contact the colleges if you have any questions about the financial aid packages they've offered you.
+Make sure you understand all terms and conditions. - Meet with your counselor for final senior meeting.